 "We were pleased to find that we achieved similar results when we performed the experiments in human muscle cells," said Sacco.
 "We have discovered that by timing the inhibition of STAT3 - like an "on/off" light switch - we can transiently expand the satellite-cell population followed by their differentiation into mature muscle cells."

 Sanford-Burnham Medical Research Institute is dedicated to discovering the fundamental molecular causes of disease and devising the innovative therapies of tomorrow.
 Sanford-Burnham takes a collaborative approach to medical research with major programs in cancer, neurodegeneration and stem cells, diabetes, and infectious, inflammatory, and childhood diseases.

 The Institute is recognized for its National Cancer Institute-designated Cancer Center, its NIH-designated Neuroscience Center Cores, and expertise in drug discovery technologies.
 Sanford-Burnham is a nonprofit, independent institute that employs more than 1,000 scientists and staff in San Diego (La Jolla), Calif., and Orlando (Lake Nona), Fla.
 For more information, visit sanfordburnham.org

-*News Release by Sanford-Burnham Medical Research Institute: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Sanford-Burnham Medical Research Institute).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.